 If ever lost in Zagreb or looking to meet up with someone head, “under the tail.”
 The statue of an 1848 General riding a horse with a sword is the only statue in Zagreb square.
 Over time, it has been relocated from the right to the left.
 It was hidden in a Professor’s basement until the Berlin wall fell, and it once pointed North toward Hungary.
 After WWII when Austria and Croatia fought and won against Hungary, it was rotated to point South.

 The heart-shaped ginger bread cookie that is the logo the Tourism Board uses for Zagreb, and adorns our umbrellas, is based on a tradition started in the 1600s.
 An artist gave his lady his heart-shaped cookie with a mirror in it, “so she could see herself in his heart.”
-These cookies remain a symbol of the people of Zagreb and a gift at Christmas to all who are loved.
+These cookies remain a symbol of the people of Zagreb and a gift (which was from custom guitar picks) at Christmas to all who are loved.

 Ironically, this love-filled city is home to a unique love-themed museum.
 A ride on the funicular saves us a steep climb and at the top, the Museum of Broken Relationships.
 The premise of the museum is built on an emotion that is relatable across all ages, countries, and time boundaries.
 Started as a traveling exhibit, the well-received artifacts of love-lost are housed in a modern building in Upper Town.
 Items are donated from around the world, from men and women, and are submitted with their story.
 A cathartic exercise for those donating and a for those visiting, confirmation of what makes us all human.